-Enter Molly and Mary Claire, two moms who were looking for a way for their families to serve others.
+Enter Molly and Mary Claire, two moms looking for a way for their families to serve others.
 These two families were paired with Alik and her children.
 As they developed a relationship with Alik, she shared with them about her husband being stuck in a refugee camp in Egypt.

-As you enter into this new year and new decade, perhaps you are dealing with a situation that seems hopeless – unemployment with no possibilities on the horizon, a persistent illness, marital strife or a family member dealing with addiction.
+Perhaps you’re dealing with a situation that seems hopeless, too.
+Unemployment with no possibilities on the horizon, a persistent illness, marital strife or a family member dealing with addiction.
 Sometimes it’s hard not to give up hope.

 - Be aware of your own self-talk.
 Negative thoughts will almost certainly lead to a self-fulfilling prophecy.
 As Carol Dweck in her book “Mindset” points out, self-talk is very powerful.
 Statements such as, “It hasn’t happened yet, I will eventually find a way,” “This is temporary,” and “Even in the midst of the storm, I am learning,” are very different than giving up hope.

 - Do something.
 Maybe you can’t do what you planned, but you can do something else while you wait.
 Alik continued to live her life while she was pursuing getting Dyan to the States.
 While she may have doubted she would ever see her husband again, she made friends with Molly and Mary Claire, cared for her children and participated in activities.

 - Keep putting one foot in front of the other.
 As Dory says in Finding Nemo, “Just keep swimming.
 Just keep swimming.”
 So often, people throw in the towel just before things start to turn around.

 - Phone a friend.
 Sometimes talking with someone helps.